DEVSENSE/phptools-docs/docs/vscode/Installation/phptools-browser.md

 ### PHPDoc Generator

 PHPDoc is generated seamlessly.
 Type `/**` above a declaration to create the PHPDoc comment block.

-Note, it is necessary to enable the Format-On-Type feature in `File` / `Preferences` / `Settings` - where `editor.formatOnType` must be set to `true`.
+Optionally use a Code Action.

 ## Limitations